Bract: Involucral bracts

 Bracts that appear in a whorl subtending an inflorescence are collectively called an involucre.
-An involucre is a common feature beneath the inflorescences of many Apiaceae, Asteraceae, Dipsacaceae and Polygonaceae.
+An involucre is a common feature beneath the inflorescences of many families, including the Apiaceae (carrot family), Asteraceae (sunflower or the daisy family), Dipsacaceae, and Polygonaceae.
 Each flower in an inflorescence may have its own whorl of bracts, in this case called an involucel.
-In this case they may be called chaff, paleas, or receptacular bracts and are usually minute scales or bristles.
+They can be called chaff, paleas or receptacular bracts and are usually minute scales or bristles.
 Many asteraceous plants have bracts at the base of each inflorescence.

 The term involucre is also used for a highly conspicuous bract or bract pair at the base of an inflorescence.
 In the family Betulaceae, notably in the genera Carpinus and Corylus, the involucre is a leafy structure that protects the developing nuts.
 Beggar-tick (Bidens comosa) has narrow involucral bracts surrounding each inflorescence, each of which also has a single bract below it.
 There is then a pair of leafy bracts on the main stem and below those a pair of leaves.

 Epicalyx

-An epicalyx, which forms an additional whorl around the calyx of a single flower, is a modification of bracteoles In other words, the epicalyx is a group of bracts resembling a calyx or bracteoles forming a whorl outer to the calyx.
+An epicalyx (which forms an additional whorl around the calyx of a single flower) is a modification of bracteoles.
+In other words, the epicalyx is a group of bracts resembling a calyx or bracteoles forming a whorl outer to the calyx.
 It is a calyx-like extra whorl of floral appendages.
 Each individual segment of the epicalyx is called an episepal because they resemble the sepals in them.
 They are present in the hibiscus family, Malvaceae.
 Fragaria (strawberries) may or may not have an epicalyx.

 Spathe

-A spathe is a large bract or pair of bracts forming a sheath to enclose the flower cluster of such plants as palms, arums, irises, crocuses, and dayflowers (Commelina).
+A spathe is a large bract or a pair of bracts that forms a sheath to enclose the flower cluster of plants such as palms, arums, irises, crocuses and dayflowers (Commelina).
 Zephyranthes tubispatha in the Amaryllidaceae derives its specific name from its tubular spathe.
 In many arums (family Araceae), the spathe is petal-like, attracting pollinators to the flowers arranged on a type of spike called a spadix.